Automattic/vip-wp-admin-dashboard/readme.md

 # VIP Dashboard

+## This repository has been archived and its code now lives in the `vip-dashboard` folder within [vip-go-mu-plugins](https://github.com/Automattic/vip-go-mu-plugins).

 WordPress plugin that provides a new dashboard for VIP Go clients.

 The interface is built with [React.js](https://facebook.github.io/react/).